code-inbox/vscode-webview-starter/readme.md

 ## Getting started

+The build scripts assume you are running Node 16 or later.

 1. Clone this repository
 2. Run `npm install`
 3. Run `npm start`.
 This will compile the extension and open a new VSCode window with the extension loaded.